pfsense/docs/source/loadbalancing/inbound-load-balancing-troubleshooting.rst

 Troubleshooting Inbound Load Balancing
 ======================================

-A more thorough troubleshooting guide for inbound load balancing can be found in the `pfSense book <http://pfsense.org/book>`_.
+A more thorough troubleshooting guide for inbound load balancing can be found in the |book_link|.

 #.
 Ensure that all servers in the pool have pfSense set as their gateway
    (very important)